QUIC-FL: Quick Unbiased Compression for Federated Learning: The Algorithm

-Similarly to previous rotation-based compression algorithms~\cite{pmlr-v70-suresh17a,vargaftik2021drive,EDEN} we propose to use the Randomized Hadamard Transform (RHT) \citep{ailon2009fast} instead of uniform random rotations. \looseness=-1 Although RHT does not induce a uniform distribution on the sphere (and the coordinates are not exactly normally distributed), it is considerably more efficient to compute and, under mild assumptions, the resulting distribution is sufficiently close to the normal distribution~\cite{vargaftik2021drive}.
-Here, we are interested in how using RHT affects the guarantees of our algorithm.
-We analyze how using RHT affects our guarantees, starting by noting that our algorithm remains unbiased \emph{for any input vector}.
-However, adversarial inputs may (1) increase the probability that a rotated coordinate falls outside $[-T_p, T_p]$ and (2) increase the \vnmse as the coordinates' distribution deviates from the normal distribution.
-We show in Appendix~\ref{app:hadamard} that \alg with RHT has similar guarantees as with random rotations, albeit somewhat weaker (constant factor increases in the fraction of accurately sent coordinates and \vnmse).
-We note that these guarantees are still stronger than those of DRIVE~\cite{vargaftik2021drive} and EDEN~\cite{EDEN}, which only prove RHT bounds for input vectors whose coordinates are sampled i.i.d. from a distribution with finite moments, and are not applicable to adversarial vectors.
-In practice, as shown in the evaluation, the actual performance is close to the theoretical results for uniform rotations; improving the bounds is left as future work.
-In our evaluation, we use \alg (Algorithm~\ref{alg:final}) with RHT-based vector rotation.
+Similarly to previous algorithms that use random rotations as a preprocessing state (e.g.,~\citet{pmlr-v70-suresh17a,vargaftik2021drive,EDEN}) we propose to use the Randomized Hadamard Transform (RHT) \cite{ailon2009fast} instead of uniform random rotations.
+Although RHT does not induce a uniform distribution on the sphere, it is considerably more efficient to compute, and, under mild assumptions, the resulting distribution is close to that of a uniform random rotation~\cite{vargaftik2021drive}.
+Nevertheless, we are interested in establishing how using RHT instead of a uniform random rotation affects the formal guarantees of \alg{}.

+As shown in Appendix~\ref{app:hadamard}, \alg with RHT has the same asymptotic guarantee as with random rotations, albeit with a larger constant (constant factor increases in the fraction of exactly sent values and \nmse).
+We note that these guarantees are still stronger than those of DRIVE~\cite{vargaftik2021drive} and EDEN~\cite{EDEN}, which only prove RHT bounds for vectors whose coordinates are sampled \mbox{i.i.d. from a distribution with finite moments, and are not applicable to adversarial vectors.}

+For example, when $p=2^{-9}$ and we use $\ell=4$ shared random bits per quantized coordinate, our analysis shows that the \nmse for $b=1,2,3,4$ is bounded by $4.831/n, 0.692/n,\allowbreak 0.131/n, 0.0272/n$, accordingly, and that the expected number of coordinates outside $[-t_p,t_p]$ is bounded by $3.2\cdot p\cdot d \approx 0.006\cdot d$.
+We note that this result does not have the $O\big(1/n \cdot\sqrt{\log d/d}\big)$ additive \nmse term.
+The reason is that we directly analyze the error for the Hadamard-rotated coordinates (whereas Theorem~\ref{thm:qfl_urr_nmse} relies on analyzing the error in quantizing normal variables and factoring in the difference in distributions).
+In particular, we get that for $p=2^{-9}, b\in\set{1,2,3}$, running \alg with Hadamard and $(b+1+2.2\cdot p)\approx b+1.0043$ bits per coordinate has lower \nmse than $b$-bits \alg with uniform random rotation.
+That is, one can compensate for the increased error caused by using RHT by adding one bit per coordinate.
+In practice, as shown in the evaluation, the actual performance is (as one might expect) actually close to the theoretical results for uniform random rotations; \mbox{improving the bounds is left as future work.}